leemunroe/blog/_posts/2016-11-02-css-transitions.md

 Transitioning certain properties, such as left and margin causes the browser to recalculating styles every frame.
 This is fairly expensive, and can lead to unnecessary re-paints, especially if you have a lot of elements on the screen.
 [More about the pitfalls](https://blog.alexmaccaw.com/css-transitions) from Alex Maccaw.

 Rather than sticking to the default timing functions, which can be "boring" as every animation then looks the same, consider using a custom `cubic-bezier` to manipulate your motion curve.
-[More about cubic-bezier](https://www.smashingmagazine.com/2016/08/css-animations-motion-curves/) on Smashing Magazin.
+[More about cubic-bezier](https://www.smashingmagazine.com/2016/08/css-animations-motion-curves/) on Smashing Magazine.

 200ms to 500ms seconds is a good range to start with for interface animations.
 100ms is perceived as instant.
 1 second is the limit.
 [More about animation speed](http://valhead.com/2016/05/05/how-fast-should-your-ui-animations-be/) from Val Head.